caleb-hansolo/PRADD/README.md

 **Left Side:** Menu
 * Pipeline Processes Dropdown - select which processes of the machine learning pipeline you would like to be applied to your videos/data
-    * **Pattern Thresholding** uses the pattern images you have uploaded in the *Training/Pattern Matching Data pane* to analyze your videos and goes frame-by-frame to see if the realsense video matches the patterns of the images provided
+    * **Pattern Thresholding** uses the pattern images you have uploaded in the *Pattern Matching Data pane* to analyze your videos and goes frame-by-frame to see if the realsense video matches the patterns of the images provided
         * ran on Realsense Depth Video
     * **Model Object Detection** uses the LLM prompt you can edit in the *Advanced Settings* page to analyze each frame to see if it matches the prompt you provide
         * ran on Raw video